BugBusterSWE/adminManual/chapters/managementSuperAdmin.md

 # Super Admin management
 ## Show super admins
 The *Show Super Admins* button in the menu will show you the list of the super admins of Maas.
-In theris list there is only the super admin emails, and you can add another super admin by clicking the **ADD NEW SUPERADMIN** button at the end of the list.
+In that list there are only the super admin emails, and you can add another super admin by clicking the **ADD NEW SUPERADMIN** button at the end of the list.
 ![](../img/showSA.png)

 ## Add super admin